SeanTKeegan/OpenCVPiano/README.md

 The if statement in the above code checks if the difference between that specific area of the screen is substantially different than that of the same area one frame previous (i.e. each frame from the live camera feed is differenced).
 This check is also done for each of the piano keys.

 The if statement also checks if the current timestamp is at least 2 more seconds than the last button click.
-This check was introduced to ensure that the button would "click" once, and not a multiple of times when a user tries to hit in once.
+This check is introduced to ensure that the button is "clicked" once, and not a multiple of times when a user tries to hit it once.

 When both of these conditions are met, the frequency number is updated; in this case incremented.
 It is important that the frequency number belongs to the detection class.
-This is so the variable can be statically updated.
+This is to make sure that the variable can be statically updated.
 The timestamp is also recorded for the next check.

 ```python